sitais/hallo-for-windows/README.md

 or Powershell run with `run_inference.ps1`

-you can edit `run_inference.ps1` to change some configs.
+You can edit `run_inference.ps1` to change some configs.

 # Roadmap